fbpx

 #9 West Fork Trail

-The West Fork Trail is one of the most popular hikes in Sedona, offering a scenic journey through a shaded canyon alongside Oak Creek.
+The West Fork Trail is one of the most popular hikes in Sedona, offering a scenic journey through a shaded canyon alongside Oak Creek (pro tip, it’s an amazing way to enjoy Sedona in the fall).

 The trail is 6.4 miles round trip, but don’t worry if you’re not up for hiking the total distance; you can turn back at any point to shorten the hike!